p-adic L-functions for unitary groups: Introduction

-This approach to families is the first of the innovations of the present project, in comparison with the previous work \cite{HLS} of the last three named authors.
+This approach to families is the first of the innovations of the present project, in comparison with the previous work \cite{HLS}.
 We stress that the Gorenstein hypothesis, suitably interpreted, is particularly natural in the setting of the doubling method.
-Our second, most important innovation, is the use of the general Eisenstein measure constructed by the first named author in \cite{apptoSHL, apptoSHLvv}.
+Our second, most important innovation, is the use of the general Eisenstein measure constructed in \cite{apptoSHL, apptoSHLvv}.

 In order to explain the contents of this project more precisely, we remind the reader what is expected of a general theory of $p$-adic $L$-functions.
 We are given a $p$-adic analytic space $Y$ and a subset $Y^{class}$ of points such that, for each $y \in Y^{class}$ there is a motive $M_y$, and possibly an additional datum $r_y$ (a {\it refinement}) such that $0$ is a critical value of the $L$-function $L(s,M_y)$.
 The $p$-adic $L$-function is then a meromorphic function $L_p$ on $Y$ whose values at $y \in Y^{class}$ can be expressed in terms of $L(0,M_y)$.
 More precisely, there is a $p$-adic period $p(M_y,r_y)$ such that $\frac{L_p(y)}{p(M_y,r_y)}$ is an algebraic number, and then we have the relation